ietf-wg-cellar/matroska-specification/matroska_implement.md

 allow for the `SeekHead Element` to be expanded to cover new `Top-Level Elements` that could be added to the Matroska file, such as `Tags`, `Chapters`, and `Attachments` Elements.

-The size of this `Void Element` should be adjusted depending on the Matroska file already having `Tags`, `Chapters`, and `Attachments` Elements.
+The size of this `Void Element` should be adjusted depending on the `Tags`, `Chapters`, and `Attachments` Elements in the Matroska file.

 ## Optimum Layouts